rcpch/digital-growth-charts-server/docs/products/python-library.md

 # rcpchgrowth Python package

-The calculation functions within the dGC API are powered by a self-contained Python package which has been extracted out into a separate repository and is published on [PyPi](https://pypi.org/project/rcpchgrowth/), the Python Package Index.
+The calculation functions within the Digital Growth Charts API are powered by a self-contained Python package which has been extracted out into a separate repository and is published on [PyPi](https://pypi.org/project/rcpchgrowth/), the Python Package Index.
 This enables the centile calculation functions to be used in other programs.

 ![python_library](../_assets/_images/python_library_carbon.png)